FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 1. Identify the index of the maximum element of each column in the output matrix
 2. Convert this index to a class name

 The maximum index should be calculated along the columns (remember, each column is the output of a single `x` data point).
-We can use `Julia`'s `findmax` function to achieve this.
+We can use Julia's `findmax` function to achieve this.

 ```jldoctest logistic_regression; filter = r"[+-]?([0-9]*[.])?[0-9]+(f[+-]*[0-9])?"
 julia> findmax(custom_y_onehot, dims=1)